gbif/hp-canadensys/publish/7-step-guide.md

 {% highlight ruby %}
 specificEpithet;infraspecificEpithet;occurrenceRemarks
-Leucoagaricus;naucinus;"Some text, with a coma"
+Leucoagaricus;naucinus;"Some text; with a semicolon"
 {% endhighlight %}

 {% highlight ruby %}